usatpath01/Vamshi-MTP-2022/mtp2/Readme.md

 Finally run timeline.py to get the output in a csv file

 Order for running -
-Application has to be already deployed. service nginx stop; service postgresql stop; service app stop;
+1. Application has to be already deployed.
+2. service nginx stop; service postgresql stop; service app stop;

-Run tracee, Run socket statistics
+3. Run tracee, Run socket statistics

-service nginx start; service postgresql start; service app start;
+4. service nginx start; service postgresql start; service app start;

-You can use automater.py to automate using the application
+5. You can use automater.py to automate using the application

-Stop tracee and socket statistics
+6. Stop tracee and socket statistics
-Run the awk command.
+7. Run the awk command.
-Run the timeline.py
+8. Run timeline.py

 **Filetracking**

 filedel.py - tracks renames and deletes

 filetrack.py - tracks reads and writes

 The files to track are currently hardcoded.
 Change them before running the code.